mathesar-foundation/mathesar-wiki/design/design-principles.md

 - We make assumptions about what will happen to prototype and test our designs, but we are careful to question them and double-check that our beliefs and hypotheses are reasonable.

 ## Principle 3: Adaptability
 We consider the whole environment in which our product is used and what interactions are unique to each product component.
+We adapt to that context by consistently testing and refining our designs.
+### Just enough design so that we can adapt to new ideas and fail fast
+- We can change the plan as circumstances change
+- We are in regular contact with the key stakeholders of the project